 Dale joined nearly 20 years ago having gained a background in both architecture and engineering at Cardiff University.
 His experience spans a wide range of project sectors, sizes and stages.
 Dale has particular interests in environmental design and earth-sheltered construction, and he was key to the delivery of the sustainable holiday project ‘The Village’ for the Watergate Bay Hotel.
 His favourite projects reuse and breathe new life into under-loved existing buildings.
-Dale lives in a village on the edge of Exeter with his wife and young son where he enjoys running and cycling and anything creative.
+Dale lives in a village on the edge of Exeter with his wife and 2 young children, where he enjoys running and cycling and anything creative.

 Steve Walrond, Architect

 Steve has been working with ADG since 2013 and qualified as an architect in 2015.
 During his time at ADG he has developed a depth of experience working on commercial projects within education, residential and healthcare sectors.
 As part of his role Steve is also part of the QA team at ADG ensuring continuous improvement of the services that we provide.
 Steve has an interest in sustainability and low energy building design and particularly enjoys working collaboratively with clients to design beautiful and healthy buildings built to the highest technical and spatial standards.
 Steve enjoys living by the sea with his wife Louise, and their two children where he surfs and cycles in his spare time.

 Ruth Dreyer, Architect